 In the early 2000s, mobile devices became more and more prevalent, and took the form of smartphones and tablets.
 They were no longer used just to make calls: people watched videos (in terms of learning, this involved pre-recorded lecture content), read books, and played games on their phones.
 That prompted cellular companies to improve mobile connectivity, a race that continues to this day.

 Mobile devices are now a popular choice to access eLearning, both for businesses and general education.

-Want to know more about the history of eLearning?
+Want to know more about the history of online learning?
 Check out this timeline:

 Benefits of eLearning for Businesses

-Today, many companies, from large enterprises to small startups, use eLearning to manage their employees’ development: upgrade their qualifications, teach them new skills, or retrain them for new positions.
+Today, many companies, from large enterprises to small startups, use eLearning to manage their employees’ training and development: upgrade their qualifications, teach them new knowledge and new skills, or retrain them for new positions.
 By seamlessly integrating traditional learning methods (such as in-person classes) and training sessions with digital tools, many companies implement blended learning.
 But let’s get back to eLearning:

 Lower training costs

 With eLearning, you don’t have to spend a fortune hosting seminars, renting hotel rooms, and covering travel expenses.
-You can simply develop an online course and share it with your employees who, in turn, can access them through digital devices.
+You can simply develop online learning courses and share it with your employees who, in turn, can access them through digital devices.

-Distance learning has no barriers.
+Distance training has no barriers.
 You can train hundreds of employees in dozens of offices across the world in a uniform fashion.
 Employees don’t need to spend time attending classroom lectures.
-All they need is a digital device and Internet access.
+All they need are electronic devices and a stable Internet connection.

 Single knowledge base

 All the learning material is stored in one place, i.e., an LMS.
 Employees can log in to the LMS at a convenient time from any device and access the knowledge base, find the course they need, and refresh their memory.

 Faster employee development

 Traditional training can be rather slow because it depends on the business trainers’ working hours.
-An LMS is available anytime, making it possible for your employees to study whenever they feel like: when commuting, during their lunch break, or at home.
+An LMS is available anytime, making it possible for your employees to study at their own pace and whenever they wish: when commuting, during their lunch break, or at home.

 Easy progress tracking

 Your business trainers don’t need to hold in-class training and go over every single paper in person.
-Most LMSs have analytics, which show each student’s progress in graphs and reports.
+Most learning management systems have analytics, which show each student’s progress in graphs and reports.

-eLearning helps employees keep up with the company’s rhythm and solve problems in real time.
+Online learning helps employees keep up with the company’s rhythm and solve problems in real time.
 Need to introduce a new product to the sales team?
-Create a course and deliver it instantly to thousands of employees.
+Create a structured course and deliver it instantly to thousands of employees.

 Businesses use eLearning to help with the following:

 - Employee Training.
-This is the main reason why companies implement eLearning.
-Digital courses are more efficient in various employee training scenarios, from product knowledge to compliance training because they provide an ongoing and easy-to-use learning solution.
+This is the main reason why companies implement online learning.
+Online courses are more efficient in various employee training scenarios, from product knowledge to compliance training because they provide an ongoing and easy-to-use learning solution.
 In our previous article, we shared the case study of Moxa Inc and how they increased employee training efficiency with eLearning.

 - New-Hire Retention.
 The onboarding process for new staff members can be perplexing, especially if you have a big company and plenty of knowledge and skills that a newbie has to acquire to get a thorough understanding of their job role.
-You can make things easier by introducing the company and its key figures step-by-step with digital courses.
+You can make things easier by introducing the company and its key figures step by step with online courses.
 This will also free up time for your HR team.

 So, how exactly do businesses achieve these goals with eLearning?
 A quality digital course is more than just a sequence of slides.
 The content you present needs to be engaging, informative, and, most of all, include interactive elements.

 eLearning Content Types